Astandimandi/Necromental-mostly-experiments-/README.md

 - Raise skeletons
 - initial management and research
 - research table
-- Mgic system (the bare bones of it)
+- Magic system (the bare bones of it)

 #### Feedback
 I'm not accepting pull requests atm because I don't think it makes a lot of sense right now, but I'm more than open to feedback/comments/tips/whatever.